Hacker0x01/docs.hackerone.com/docs/changelog/2022/july.md

 ---

 ### HackerOne Views
-Check out simplified navigation with HackerOne Views.
+We have simplified platform navigation with HackerOne Views.
 Switch between Organization view and Hacker view using the dropdown next to your avatar in the top right of the navigation bar.
 ![Split organization and hacker views](./images/split-nav-views.png)